nextgenthemes/nextgenthemes-jsdelivr-this/readme.txt

 == Changelog ==

+= 2024-12-06 1.2.1 =
+* Fix: Code mistake caused `integrity` attribute to be wrong, plugin files would get blocked.

 = 2024-12-04 1.2.0 =
 * New: A info dialog was added that is only loaded when the admin bar is visible.
 * New/Fix: Support for script modules.